pinkmoon25/PinkMoon25/README.md

   ## I am a Software developer

-  I love problem-solving and coding, and I like building cool and interesting stuff.
      Approaching all aspects of life "the open source way".

+  An evermore dedicated learner, an aspiring software engineer.
+I love all things programming and problem-solving.

 - 🔭 learning full-stack at Microverse
 - :computer: JavaScript, React, Ruby, Ruby on rails.
 - 💬 Ask me about Technology and life.